mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/release-notes/index.md

 - The apiserver now uses `container/bridge` network type.

 # Known issues and limitations
-- Auto Pool updates are slow with more than 5 templates, or large changes to mesos state (many apps starting or stopping).
+- Auto Pool updates are slower as the number of templates increases, or large changes to mesos state (many apps starting or stopping).